- Home›

 www.dccc.edu/transfer-college

 A student who transfers to Delaware County Community College from another college or university can request the transfer of credits by sending an official transcript from their previous institution to the Records Office or through an electronic transcript service like Parchment or the National Student Clearinghouse to records@dccc.edu.
 The college cannot accept forwarded emails from a student as official transcripts.
-Current and former students may transfer to the College a maximum of 36 credits from an accredited institution towards an associate degree and half of the total credits required towards a certificate.
-Students who have attended a college or university outside of the United States may be able to transfer their credits into Delaware County Community College.
-To do so, students should have the official, English-translated transcripts evaluated course-by-course by any member of NACES (National Association of Credential Evaluation Services) and have the evaluations sent to the Records Office directly from the evaluation agency.
+Current and former students may transfer a maximum of 36 credits to the College from an accredited institution towards an associate degree and half of the total credits required towards a certificate.
+Students who have attended a college or university outside of the United States may be able to transfer their credits to Delaware County Community College.
+To do so, students should have official, English-translated transcripts evaluated course-by-course by any member of NACES (National Association of Credential Evaluation Services) and have the evaluation agency send the evaluations directly to the Records Office.

-Information presented in online equivalency applications (such as transfercheck.academyone.com, patrac.org, and collegetransfer.net) are unofficial guides as to how courses may transfer.
+Information presented in online equivalency applications such as transfercheck, patrac.org, and collegetransfer.net are unofficial guides as to how courses may transfer.
 Other factors considered are the grade received, the year in which the course was taken, and the major pursued after transfer.
 In all instances, final decisions about acceptance of course credit will be made by Delaware County Community College.

 Learn more on the PA State System of Higher Education website.